 Château de Chenonceau Ticket

-The Château de Chenonceau is a key site in the Loire Valley.
-You can book a ticket to this emblematic French Renaissance castle.
+The Château de Chenonceau is a notable landmark in the Loire Valley.
+Booking a ticket allows exploration of this French Renaissance castle.
 Description.

-The Château de Chenonceau is a key site in the Loire Valley.
-You can book a ticket to this emblematic French Renaissance castle.
+The Château de Chenonceau is a notable landmark in the Loire Valley.
+Booking a ticket allows exploration of this French Renaissance castle.

 Description

-The ticket also includes an English brochure with interesting facts about the castle, explaining the spelling variation in its name.
-You will also have access to the extensive gardens, featuring the hedge maze and the gardens of Diane de Poitiers and Catherine de' Medici.
+Your ticket includes an English brochure detailing the castle's curiosities, including its name's origin.
+Additionally, you can visit the gardens, which feature a hedge maze and the gardens of Diane de Poitiers and Catherine de' Medici.

 Opening Hours 2025

-The Château de Chenonceau opens at the following times:
+The Château de Chenonceau operates on the following schedule:

 Saturdays, Sundays & public holidays